willsowerbutts/unacpm/README.txt

 hold system-specific data (for example, the data required to boot from the disk).

-Previous CP/M systems for N8VEM, including RomWBW, store the slices starting at the LBA 0 (ie, the first sector) and extending to cover the entire disk.
+Previous CP/M systems for N8VEM, including RomWBW, store the slices starting at LBA 0 (ie, the first sector) and extending to cover the entire disk.
 This can be a problem if you wish to store other filesystems on the disk.
 UNA CP/M supports disks that optionally use a PC-style MBR partition table.

 UNA CP/M will read the four primary partition entries from the MBR and use these to decide where to store its data on the disk.